DivergentClouds/expanse/spec.md

 An array of characters may be constructed by surrounding them in double quotes.
 Characters are treated as integers encoded as UTF-8 unless passed to a pseudo-macro.
 To embed an 8 bit integer, it must be written in hex and prefixed with `\x` instead of `0x`. `\"`, `\\`, `\n`, and `\t` can be used to insert a quote, a backslash, a newline, or a tab respectively.
+Strings must be contained within a single line.

 ```
 [0, 1, 2]